+Highly sensitive.
 Despite their lack of sympathy and compassion, a high-functioning sociopath can be vulnerable to criticism.
-Sociopaths intensely desire admiration and praise from others and feel that they are entitled to it.
+They intensely desire and crave admiration and praise from others and feel that they are entitled to it.
 Thus, when a sociopath is criticized, they will become outraged and infuriated.
 A sociopath fails to accept responsibility and is calculating and scheming, often turning things around on others.
 If something does not go according to plan, they will relish in playing the victim role.